widberg/fmtk/docs/source/fuelcontrolcodes.rst

    £

 1px space.
-Invisible non-whitespace character with a width of 1 pixel.
+Invisible non-whitespace character with a width of approximately 1 pixel.

 .. code-block:: c